 - 2.5 per minute

 While this may seem like a lot, let’s compare it to new car sales.
-In 2022 there are approximately 14.1 Million New Cars sold (source – St. Louis Federal Reserve Bank).
+In 2022 there were approximately 14.1 Million New Cars sold (source – St. Louis Federal Reserve Bank).
+An additional 36.2 Million used cars were sold in 2022, bringing the total vehicle sales to 47.3 Million.
 To put this into perspective, this equates to an average of:

-This means for every 11 new cars sold, on average one financed vehicle on the road is repossessed.
+This means for every 36 cars sold, on average one financed vehicle on the road is repossessed.
 This can be any financed vehicle purchased in any year, so the comparison is just to add perspective.
-The repossession rate compared to new car sales is a fraction of a percent – not 65%.
+The repossession rate compared to car sales is a few percent – not 65%.